ESR SERVICES IN

 Entities in Qatar need to meet and satisfy substantial economic substance by passing the test in relation to the relevant business and activities.
 A company meets the economic test if it:

-- Fulfill any other requirements specified by the licensing authorities
+- Fulfil any other requirements specified by the licensing authorities.

 The relevant licensee has an obligation to annually prepare and submit the Economic Substance Report to the Regulatory Authority providing the following information: